Collins-Okara/Internet-of-Things-Network-Simulation/README.md

 and macMaxBE = 4.
 To generate each point of your graphs, I performed at least 10 independent replicas, where each replica consists of at least 1000 packet attempts.
 My graphs also shows, for each simulation result, confidence intervals with 95% confidence level.
 (Hint: Use a common parameter that you can change dynamically at simulation time to represent the channel shared by the n nodes.)

+Task 3:
+I Implemented  the following performance metric:
+• Average energy consumption (E): defined as the average value of the energy consumed during the reporting of the event.
+The energy consumed during the reporting of an event is the average energy consumed by all nodes in the network during the reporting of the event.
+It characterizes the energy efficiency of the CSMA/CA scheme.
+You should only consider energy consumption during transmission (TX) and reception (RX) mode.
+Therefore, consider (i) energy spent during CCA assessment (i.e., radio is in RX mode during that time); (ii) energy spent during transmission (i.e., radio is in TX mode during packet transmission.

+Graphs generated:
+1. Average energy consumption (expressed in mJ) as a function of network size n ∈ {5, 10, 20, 30, 40, 50}.
+Simulation Parameters The following set of CSMA/CA parameter values should be used, unless specified otherwise: macMinBE = 3, macMaxBE = 4, macMaxCSMABackoffs = 2.
+To run realistic simulations, I complied to the IEEE 802.15.4 specifications and use the radio parameters of the Texas Instrument (TI) 2.4 GHz IEEE 802.15.
+4/ZigBee-ready RF Transceiver CC2420 [1].
+Therefore, assume as Dbp = 0.00032s, TCCA = Dbp/20·8 = 0.000128s.
+For energy consumption, use PRX = 56.4mW and PTX = 49.5mW, and ignore power consumption in sleep mode.
+Since the CC2420 radio has a bitrate of 250 Kbit/s, and the full IEEE 802.15.4 is long 133 bytes [2], set the packet duration to Dp = 4.256ms.

+References:
+[1] Texas Instruments, “CC2420: 2.4 GHz IEEE 802.15.
+4/ZigBee-ready RF Transceiver,” Available at http://www.ti.com/lit/ds/symlink/cc2420.pdf, 2006.
+[2] G. Shi and K. Li, “Fundamentals of ZigBee and WiFi,” in Signal Interference in WiFi and ZigBee Networks, pp. 9–27, Springer, 2017.